 - Listen to your body and try to correct the imbalances sooner.

 Mantra for better health (both physical and mental) is – to listen to your body clearly.
 Let’s take the example of a dog.
 When a dog suffers from indigestion, he stops eating food and tries to chew on a type of grass called “Durva”.
 He then waits patiently and with the help of the grass consumption, he naturally purges out/vomits the indigested food, and stops further digestive imbalance.

-A human body is far more intelligent than any living being on this planet.
-Even if the senses of some living species are far more better than us, we have the power of MIND – we can think and decide what to put in our mouth.
+The human body is far more intelligent than any living being on this planet.
+Even if the senses of some living species are far better than us, we have the power of MIND – we can think and decide what to put in our mouths.
 It is as simple as that.
 If we are less distracted by what is going on in the outer world related to food, and just listen to ourselves quietly, it is hard to end up making the wrong choices every time.

 We are always warned by the signs and symptoms of our body immediately.
 If we still continue repeating the mistakes by ignoring the imbalanced state, we end up into something which is difficult or even impossible to cure.
 How about we follow the basic principle of Ayurveda and that is not to fall sick!

-Maintaining good Ayurveda routines like – dinacharya- Morning or day time rituals, Ratricharya – Night time rituals, Ritucharya- Seasonal lifestyle and diet, we can have better control to stop the further progression of any kind of disease and maintain a healthy state of mind and body.
+Maintaining good Ayurveda routines like – dinacharya- Morning or daytime rituals, Ratricharya – Night time rituals, Ritucharya- Seasonal lifestyle and diet, we can have better control to stop the further progression of any kind of disease and maintain a healthy state of mind and body.